paritytech/substrate/docs/node-template-release.md

-1. This release process has to be run in a github checkout Substrate directory with your work committed into `https://github.com/paritytech/substrate/`, because the build script will check the existence of your current git commit ID in the repository.
+1. This release process has to be run in a github checkout Substrate directory with your work committed into `https://github.com/paritytech/substrate/`, because the build script will check the existence of your current git commit ID in the remote repository.

 	Assume you are in root directory of Substrate.
 Run: